 And how about this delightful touch?
 Dutchies makes its own dog biscuits (why do the dogs go nuts for them, we asked?
 Peanut butter is the secret), and dog bowls with fresh water are put down for pooches to lap up after long walks.
 Everyone is really made to feel wanted and at home here.

 Bring your dogs too, there's a menu just for them.
 Image: Dutchies

 Ramon says there’s a time towards the end of day when everything cools down and the wind calms.
 It is lovely, then, to sit in the garden area or out front and drink a cocktail or mocktail (very fresh and more-ish).
 But there are more special times: in the morning for breakfast when the croissants are still warm from the oven and Ramon puts out seed for the now-fat little mossies, or dinner time when the candles are lit and the atmosphere is convivial and families in the area occupy tables and hang out with each other.
 Dutchies has a lot of local support, says Ramon – it has been under the Gonggrijp family for eight years and they’ve watched families children grow up there.
 So take note that it’s best to book ahead.

 Enjoy a view of the beach and your food.
 Image: Dutchies

 Dutchies is owned by Joke and Daan Gonggrijp from the Netherlands (hence Dutchies).
 The story behind it is inspiring: Daan became very ill with a brain tumour while they were still living in Holland.
 His mother promised him that, should he survive, he could follow his dreams and she and Just would support him however they could.

-Dutchies is the sister restaurant to one of the biggest attractions in the area: a restaurant and bar set into the rocks, over a tidal pool, called Fick’s.
+Dutchies is the sister restaurant to one of the biggest attractions in the Western Cape: A restaurant and bar set into the rocks, over a tidal pool, called Fick’s.